mincrmatt12/nmfu/README.md

 The _concat-expression_ matches any number of _match-expressions_ in order.

 The _regex-expression_ matches a subset of regexes.
 The quirks of the regex dialect NMFU uses can be found in a later section.

+Additionally, the name of a macro argument of type `match` can replace any _match-expression_, including the sub-expressions inside _concat-expressions_.

 An _integer-expression_ is anything that can be directly assigned to an output variable, **including strings**: